Frequently Asked Questions (FAQ)

 Where did you get the idea for this event?

 In 2006 we borrowed it from some people in New York who had been doing it since 2003.
 They stole it from a group of people in San Francisco who have been doing it since 1994.
-Some call us the Chicago Idiotarod, or the Chicago Urban Iditarod.
+Some call us the CHIditarod, or Chicago’s Urban Shopping Cart Race.

 Why are you doing this?